 Caffeine is not a good choice for someone with COPD.
 It can interfere with some medicines and may cause nervousness and restlessness, which can exacerbate your symptoms.
 So avoid or limit coffee, tea, and caffeinated sodas.
-And yes, unfortunately, the caffeine in chocolate lands it on the no-list.
+And yes, unfortunately, the caffeine in chocolate lands it on the no-no list.

 Better Than Salt

 Use herbs and no-salt spices to flavor your food.
 Sodium can cause you to retain water, which makes it harder to breathe.
 It's also important to read food labels and to avoid foods that have more than 300 milligrams of sodium per serving.
-And before you use any salt substitute, be sure to talk with your doctor.
+And talk with your doctor before you use any salt substitute.
 Some of them have ingredients that may be just as bad for you as salt.

 Get More Fiber

 Because you're unlikely to get all of the 25 to 30 grams of fiber you need each day from breakfast alone, include high-fiber foods in your other meals.
 A bowl of low-sodium split pea or lentil soup makes an excellent hot lunch.
-Other good sources of fiber include dry beans (legumes), whole-grain cereals, and breads, bran, brown rice, and fresh fruits and vegetables.
+Other good sources of fiber include dry beans, bran, brown rice, whole-grain cereals and breads, and fresh fruits and vegetables.

 COPD Caution: Gas-Inducing Foods

 While foods like a bean burrito do provide protein and fiber, use caution.
-Foods that cause gas or bloating can make it feel harder to breathe.
+Foods that cause gas or bloating can make breathing feel harder.
 Common culprits include carbonated beverages, greasy fried foods, heavily spiced foods, beans, and vegetables like cabbage and broccoli.
 But each person reacts a little differently.
-Keep a food diary to see which ones affect you, then steer clear of the troublemakers.
+Keep a food diary to see which ones affect you; then steer clear of the troublemakers.